ericakido/ericashimomoto.github.io/index.md

 - National leader assistant of the Brazilian delegation in the [Ship for the World Youth Leaders](http://www.swyaabrasil.org) (SWY27) (2015).
 - Brazilian Government Science Without Borders Scholarship to study at the University of California in Berkeley, USA (2012-2013).
 - Research program PAIC grantee at the Amazonas State University, Brazil (2009-2012).
+- FEBRACE (Brazilian Fair of Science and Engineering) award for the [second-best project documentation](https://febrace.org.br/wp-content/uploads/2021/06/premiados2009.pdf) for the project titled [JALLE'S](#mechatronics-projects), at 7th [FEBRACE](https://febrace.org.br/), 2009, Brazil.
 - Bronze medal at the Amazonas Chemistry Olympiad, Brazil (2008).
 - Honorable Mention at the Brazilian Physics Olympiad, Brazil (2008).
-- FEBRACE (Brazilian Fair of Science and Engineering) award for the [second best project documentation](https://febrace.org.br/wp-content/uploads/2021/06/premiados2009.pdf) for the project titled [JALLE'S](#mechatronics-projects), at 7th [FEBRACE](https://febrace.org.br/), 2009, Brazil.

 ## Invited Talks [[top](#erica-kido-shimomoto)]
 - Invited Talk at Grandes Temas, an on-line talk series organized by the Academia STEM - UEA, 2023.07.05. \